 System Prototype Architecture

 In practice, PLHS will be implemented on the two platforms namely desktop and mobile.
-Fig 5 depicts the architecture of PLHS for mobile platform.
+Fig. 5 depicts the architecture of PLHS for mobile platform.
 As depicted in the figure, suppose that a patient (Patient X) seeks healthcare services from several healthcare providers (A, B and C), at a different time interval.
 The QR Code is scanned in the PLHS interface that is developed in the application which later, is decoded into readable patient records.
 Every time Patient X gets the treatment, the corresponding healthcare provider’s doctors can view and update the patient’s data which is stored in PLHD.
 Through this way, the patient’s data will be incrementally updated throughout the patient’s lifetime.

 Fig 5.
 PLHS architecture for mobile platform